Plazide/local-ai-code-completion/README.md

 ## Requirements

 This extension requires an [Ollama](https://ollama.ai/) installation to run the language model locally.
+Ollama does not currently support Windows, which also means that this extension is not compatible with Windows.

 <!-- ## Extension Settings